NethermindEth/Forta-Agents/PancakeSwap-Bots/Auto-CAKE-Admin-Operations/README.md

-# Large Tether Transfer Agent
+# CAKE Admin Operations Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects the following PancakeSwap Admin/Operator event emissions:

+- `Pause` event
+- `Unpause` event
+- `NewOperatorAddress` event
+- `NewAdminAddress` event
+- `NewOracle` event
+- `NewTreasuryFee` event

 ## Supported Chains

-- Ethereum
-- List any other chains this agent can support e.g. BSC
+- BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- CAKE-9-1

+	- Fired when a transaction contains a `Pause` event is detected.

+	- Severity is always set to "high"

+	- Type is always set to "info"

+	- Metadata contains:
+		- `time`:  epoch containing this transaction

+- CAKE-9-2

+	- Fired when a transaction contains a `Unpause` event is detected.

+	- Severity is always set to "high"

+	- Type is always set to "info"

+	- Metadata contains:
+		- `time`:  uint256 epoch

+- CAKE-9-3

+	- Fired when a transaction contains a `NewOperatorAddress` event is detected.

+	- Severity is always set to "medium"

+	- Type is always set to "info"

+	- Metadata contains:
+		- `address`:  address of new operator

+- CAKE-9-4

+	- Fired when a transaction contains a `NewAdminAddress` event is detected.

+	- Severity is always set to "medium"

+	- Type is always set to "info"

+	- Metadata contains:
+		- `address`:  address of new admin

+  - CAKE-9-5

+	- Fired when a transaction contains a `NewOracle` event is detected.

+	- Severity is always set to "medium"

+	- Type is always set to "info"

+	- Metadata contains:
+		- `address`:  address of new admin

-- FORTA-1
+  - CAKE-9-6

-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+	- Fired when a transaction contains a `NewTreasuryFee` event is detected.

-  - Severity is always set to "low" (mention any conditions where it could be something else)
+	- Severity is always set to "medium"

-  - Type is always set to "info" (mention any conditions where it could be something else)
+	- Type is always set to "info"

-  - Mention any other type of metadata fields included with this alert
+	- Metadata contains:
+		- `time`:  epoch containing this transaction
+		- `fee`: new treasury fee

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0x06e89e74da68cb92338ba18d15504922530d391b34ac11271d2d5cd280129d58 (expect 1 finding: `pause`)